J-gonz-alt-3/ClientFSApp-NextJS_API_CSS_Vercel/README.md

 I plan on implementing a MongoDB database to store User profile for my (Login/Registration) page.

 As of writing this, only the Homepage, Services, and About Us pages are fully Responsive.
+(Update: Are optimized for tablets and larger, actually NOT yet optimized for mobile phones).

 All other pages are still incomplete with regards to that and general CSS.